Kingdom Hearts III: Design

 In June 2013, Nomura discussed the updated visuals, saying that the development team tried to return the character's texture to the original "paintbrush art from Disney productions".
 The resulting visuals were referred to as the Kingdom Shader.
 Nomura felt it might not seems a massive change, it was still a notable evolution of previous visuals.
 Nomura also revealed that Sora is the same proportions as in previous games; however, they "muted the volume on his hair—it's not as wild."
 Regarding updating Sora's look from his Kingdom Hearts II design, Nomura noted that outfit's popularity, but felt the desire to change it since the game is the first numbered sequel since II's release.
 He added that the basis for the resulting design is a mix between Sora's costumes for Kingdom Hearts II and Dream Drop Distance, one that is "a lot more sleek and sporty" in order to make him look more acrobatic.
 Riku and King Mickey also received updated outfits.
-When asked about Noctis Lucis Caelum' similarities with Yozora, Nomura stated that while he noted there are several similarities between the two characters, they hold no connections.
+When asked about Noctis Lucis Caelum's similarities with Yozora, Nomura stated that while he noted there are several similarities between the two characters, they hold no connections.
 Roxas and Xion, popular characters from Kingdom Hearts II and other games in the series, were originally not planned to appear, but positive response to their characters led to their inclusion.

 Speaking on the designs of the worlds, Nomura said the updated graphical capabilities allowed the development team "to depict the world[s] of the original film[s] as close to [their] original form as possible" after previously creating worlds to be "a stylized Kingdom Hearts world".
 Disney shared basic polygon information with the development team, who ultimately had to remake all of the characters, animations, and environments from scratch.
 Members of Pixar assisted with the creation of the worlds based on Toy Story and Monsters, Inc., and for the Pixar characters in the game, Pixar shared their actual character models with Square Enix and had the original character designers consult on the game "to make sure everything looked as true to the films as we could make it."
 The design team would talk weekly with Disney, sharing their assets to receive feedback, with Disney sometimes asking "for minute alterations such as insisting a character show less teeth, having their eyelids move differently or their line of sight adjusted".
 The line of sight notes, which came from Pixar, "were instrumental in raising the general quality of the animation throughout" according to the development team.

 Supporting characters can explore an environment on their own if Sora idles momentarily, sometimes triggering additional cutscene moments.
 For example, Rapunzel responds if an Aero spell is cast on a group of dandelions.
 Speaking specifically to interactions such as this with Rapunzel, Yasue said "finding and activating these moments builds trust with" her and can lead "to additional combat scenarios and treasure opportunities".